Helping blind people to hear the Universe

 Music is a key part of the show.
 In contrast to standard astronomy shows, the soundtrack was designed first so that it would be educational and enjoyable on its own, and only then were visual animations added.
 Composer Dr Leigh Harrison said: “Finding the right balance between science and musical consideration for making the sounds for the show was a matter of intense discussion between myself and the astronomers.
 Getting this balance right was important for creating a show that was both true enough to the data to remain educational and scientific but also resulted in an overall enjoyable experience for the audience.”

-Members of the blind and vision impaired community were vital throughout the development of the show.
-Blind astronomer Dr Nic Bonne from the Institute of Cosmology and Gravitation, acted as a consultant on the project and he also plays himself in the show and acts as the expert tour guide.
+Members of the vision impaired community were vital throughout the development of the show.
+Vision impaired astronomer Dr Nic Bonne from the Institute of Cosmology and Gravitation, acted as a consultant on the project and he also plays himself in the show and acts as the expert tour guide.

 Dr Bonne said: “There are astronomers who have been using sound rather than visual graphs and images.
 As someone with a vision impairment I really wish this kind of show had existed when I was a kid.”

-A blind school pupil gave up his time, once a week for several months, to provide his perspective of being a blind school pupil who is interested in the Universe.
+A vision impaired school pupil gave up his time, once a week for several months, to provide his perspective of being a vision impaired school pupil who is interested in the Universe.
 This was facilitated through Rachel Lambert, a Qualified Teacher of Children and Young People with Vision Impairment (QTVI), who works with Newcastle Children’s Vision Team.
 Rachel also plays the voice of the spaceship’s captain for the show.
 Rachel said: “I think this show will raise the expectations and aspirations of children with a vision impairment.
-There is an excellent role model in real life astronomer Dr Bonne who is also blind.
+There is an excellent role model in real life astronomer Dr Bonne who is also vision impaired.
 It is very important for all children to have those role models in real life situations who they can aspire to and who demonstrate that they can do whatever they want to do.”

 In recognition of the important contributions from members of the community who helped develop the show, including VIEWS Group Newcastle (who support visually impaired people to reach their potential and participate in educational, social and cultural activities), a justgiving page has been set up.
 Donations are gratefully received.